Smatek1001/AI_DnD/Characters/NPCs/Jib.md

 ## II.
 Appearance
 ### Physical Description
-Jib is a scrawny halfling with quick, nervous movements and sharp, intelligent eyes that dart around constantly.
-He often wears a hooded cloak that is too large for him, emphasizing his small stature.
-He has a habit of chewing on his lip, and his grin, when it appears, is a nervous, almost pained expression.
+Jib is a small halfling man in his 20s.
+His keen ears and squinting green eyes mark him as a sharp lookout.
+Perched on crates in the east alley, his heavy cloak hides a crossbow and Guild sigil.
+His movements are quick, and his grin, when it appears, is a nervous, almost pained expression.
 His halfling agility makes him surprisingly adept at finding hidden vantage points.

 ## III.
 Personality & Demeanor
 ### Core Traits
-Nervous but sharp, highly observant, quick-witted, and possessing a surprising knack for identifying magical signatures.
+Suspicious and attentive, Jib is highly observant and quick-witted.
+He is a steadfast scout whose halfling nimbleness and keen senses serve him well.
+Loyal to [[Vrenna]], he’s quick to report threats.
 ### Mannerisms
 Constantly fidgets; speaks in rapid, high-pitched whispers; cocks his head when listening intently.
 ### Ideal & Flaw